Skip to main content

 Medical Nutrition Therapy

-• Dietary counseling from registered dietitians
+• Diet advice from registered dietitians

-• Multiple hours of counseling covered
+• Many hours of advice are covered

 Diabetes Shoes and Custom Inserts